Getting Started in C#

 ovrtx_result_t result = ovrtx_create_renderer(&config, &renderer);

-Note that when static linking ovrtx, you MUST provide the binary package root path or ovrtx will not be able to find the required dependencies at runtime.
+Note that when static linking ovrtx, you must provide the binary package root path or ovrtx will not be able to find the required dependencies at runtime.

 Minimal Example#